-Base Fee Schedule: January 2023 to December 2023
+Base Fee Schedule: January 2024 to December 2024

 The base fees for the specific month is based on the number of days in that month x daily rate.

-Blue Elephant Daycare has joined CWELCC.
-For 2023, the fee reduction is 52.75% of Blue Elephant Daycare 2022 fees
+Blue Elephant Daycare has joined the Canada Wide Early Learning Child Care Program.

+For 2024, the fee reduction is 52.75 % of Blue Elephant Daycare 2022 March fees fees before joining CWELCC.